wabiverse/Kraken/Sources/Editors/Code/CodeView/CodeView.docc/CodeView.md

 > This package contains a text view suitable for replacing `NSTextView` in some, **_specific_** cases.

-The `TextView` class is an `NSView` subclass that can be embedded in a scroll view or used standalone.
+The `CodeView` class is an `NSView` subclass that can be embedded in a scroll view or used standalone.
 It parses and renders lines of a document and handles mouse and keyboard events for text editing.
 It also renders styled strings for use cases like syntax highlighting.

 ## Topics

-### Text View
+### Code View

-- `TextView`
+- `CodeView`
 - `CEUndoManager`

 ### Text Layout